akshat-inc/Earn-Shield/README.md

 💡 Our goal is to ensure that gig workers never lose their livelihood due to factors beyond their control.
 ---

-## ❗ Problem Statement
+❗ **Problem Statement**

-Delivery workers rely entirely on daily orders for income.
-However, external factors beyond their control significantly impact their earnings:
+Delivery workers rely entirely on daily orders for their income.
+However, multiple external factors beyond their control significantly impact their earnings:

-* 🌧️ Heavy rain reduces order demand
-* 🌡️ Extreme heat reduces working efficiency
-* 🌫️ Poor AQI discourages outdoor activity

-### Impact:
+🌧️ Heavy rain reduces order demand and causes waterlogging 🌡️ Extreme heat reduces working efficiency and working hours 🌫️ Poor AQI discourages outdoor activity and affects health 🏪 Store closures or strikes halt operations completely 🚦 Traffic congestion increases delivery time and reduces order completion 📱 Platform or app downtime stops orders entirely

+**Impact:**

 * Reduced number of deliveries
 * Lower daily earnings
+* Increased idle time
-* No compensation mechanism
+* No financial safety net

-👉 **There is currently no system that protects delivery workers from income volatility.**
+👉 There is currently **no system that protects gig workers from income volatility caused by environmental and operational disruptions.**

----

 ## 👤 Target Persona